solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 const decimals = 2;
 // Authority that can mint new tokens const mintAuthority = pg.wallet.publicKey;
-// Authority that can update token metadata const updateAuthority = pg.wallet.publicKey;
+// Authority that can update the metadata pointer and token metadata const updateAuthority = pg.wallet.publicKey;

 // Metadata to store in Mint Account